braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/reports_overview.md

 {% tab Funnel Report %}
 **Funnel Report**

-Use [Funnel Reports]({{site.baseurl}}/user_guide/engagement_tools/campaigns/testing_and_more/campaign_funnel_report/) to analyze the journeys your customers take after receiving a campaign.
+Use Funnel Reports for [campaigns]({{site.baseurl}}/user_guide/engagement_tools/campaigns/testing_and_more/campaign_funnel_report/) or [Canvases]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_funnel_reports/) to analyze the journeys your customers take after receiving a campaign.
 You can choose which native or custom events to include in each funnel analysis and then dive into how each variant performs against their selected conversion funnel.

 Check out this report to: